Blighted ovum

-A blighted ovum is a pregnancy in which the embryo never develops or develops and is reabsorbed.
+A blighted ovum is a pregnancy in which the embryo is reabsorbed or never develops at all.
 In a normal pregnancy, an embryo would be visible on an ultrasound by six weeks after the woman's last menstrual period.
-Anembryonic gestation is one of the causes of miscarriage of a pregnancy.
+Anembryonic gestation is one of the causes of miscarriage of a pregnancy and accounts for roughly half of first-trimester miscarriages.
+A blighted ovum cannot result in a viable pregnancy.